Arpanthomas1121/API/README.md

-/More Project in Linkedin account/
+/More Project in Linkedin account(https://www.linkedin.com/in/arpan-thomas) and GIT /

 In this task given on appointy recrutment process i have tried to develop an API for instagram the basic version. which does the simple work to tranfer the data in JSON HTTP API.